plooploops/windows-containers-AD/README.md

 The azuredeploy.parameters.json file is used to customize the domain name of the AD forest and the dnsPrefix used by deployment, as well as a few other variables.
 You should review this file and edit it to align with your needs before deploying.

 The required AD roles will be installed by using DSC and calling the CerateADPDC.ps1 configuration.
-Then it will run the "usercreation.ps1" as custom script file to create users.
-The "usercreation.ps1" file sets up the KDS Root Key, creates groups for Container Host machines and test users.
-It also creates some sample gMSA accounts for use with some of the IIS scenarios in this repo.
+Then it will run the "domainbasics.ps1" as custom script file to create users.
+The "domainbasics.ps1" file sets up the KDS Root Key, creates groups for Container Host machines and test users.

 ```powershell
 az group create -n windows-container-ad -l eastus